scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 our logging infrastructure.
 The :code:`Loggable` metaclass of :code:`_Operation` allows all subclasses to expose their loggable quantities by marking Python properties or methods to query.

-The actual task of logging data is acomplished by the :code:`Logger` class, which provides an interface for logging most HOOMD-blue objects and custom user quantities.
+The actual task of logging data is accomplished by the :code:`Logger` class, which provides an interface for logging most HOOMD-blue objects and custom user quantities.
 In the example script from the General API Design section above, we show that the :code:`Logger` can add an operation's loggable quantities using the :code:`+=` operator.
 The utility of this class lies in its